ixla-dev/aida-updates/README.md

-# AIDA Releases
+# AIDA Updates

-This repo contains only pre-built AIDA releases for IXLA machines
+This repo contains only AIDA update packages for IXLA machines